Pers8/obsidian-files/Untitled.md

-King Lear written by William Shakespeare and HouseBoy a novel by Ferdinand Oyono are 2 literary works that differ in different ways but
+King Lear written by William Shakespeare and HouseBoy a novel by Ferdinand Oyono are 2 literary works that differ in different ways, but they share some similarities in their themes, characters and settings